 America is an energy rich nation.
 We are the world's largest natural gas producer, the second largest coal producer, and the third largest oil producer.
 According to the Congressional Research Service, we have the most fossil fuel resources of any country on Earth, but most of these resources are off-limits due to federal policies.
-Sadly, many policymakers either do not understand these facts, or they try to reduce our ability to use America's vast energy sources.
+Sadly, many policymakers either do not understand these facts, or for various reasons, they try to reduce our ability to use America's vast energy sources.

 The problem with making energy resources off limits is that energy is the lifeblood of the economy.
 Energy is an input into almost all economic activity.
-The use of energy makes our lives better by magnifying our abilities and allowing us to do more with the one resource for which there is no substitute-time.
+The use of energy makes our life better by magnifying our abilities and allowing us to do more with the one resource for which there is no substitute-time.

-Americans should have more access to our domestic energy resources and the market should enable energy consumers to pick winners and losers, not politicians and unelected bureaucrats.
+Americans should have more access to our domestic energy resources, and the market should enable energy consumers to pick winners and losers rather than politicians and unelected bureaucrats.
 Energy subsidies and preferential treatment are forms of discrimination that harm energy producers, consumers, and taxpayers alike through higher prices and higher taxes.
+In doing so, they hurt the nation.
 Because much of America's massive energy resources lie on federal land, production of these resources depends on the federal government.
-For too long, in both Republican and Democratic administrations, the federal government has denied access to many of these resources and created byzantine regulatory processes.
+For too long, in both Republican and Democratic administrations, the federal government has denied access to many of these resources and created byzantine regulatory processes In many cases, these policies have been driven by those opposed to using the energy resources we have in abundance right here at home.
 The federal government needs to simplify and promote certainty in the permitting process instead of maintaining the current opaque regulatory framework.
 Today's rules simply discourage people who want to do business and produce energy in the United States.